Update your privacy policy for SMS

 Like your privacy policy, your terms and conditions (or terms of service—however you refer to them) must include the following items.
 Your terms and conditions must be publicly accessible, preferably as links from your SMS opt-in form.

-• Carrier Disclaimer: Standard language stating that message and data rates may apply and that carriers are not liable for delayed or undelivered messages.
+HELPor contacting your support team. - Carrier disclaimer: State that message and data rates may apply and that carriers aren’t liable for delayed or undelivered messages.

 Your policies must be publicly accessible